 Not sure what to wear for a photo shoot?
-Here are our best tips for picking the best outfit!
+Here are some of our top tips for picking the best outfit!

-If you’re staring at your closet with an upcoming photo shoot and no idea what to choose, take a look at these tips for what to wear to your photo shoot.
+If you’re staring at your closet with an upcoming photo shoot and no idea what to choose, take a look at these tips for what to wear to your photo session.

 Good Condition – Make sure your attire is in good condition and free of holes or stains.
 While a lot of photographers offer photo editing, it generally applies to blurring wrinkles, editing scars, and things like that.
 Editing a photo is time consuming and can be costly, so it’s a good idea to be sure that your clothing doesn’t need to be edited!